YingLiu4203/old-dev-blog/_posts/2017-01-05-Spring-OAuth2-notes.md

 It is also possible to use the token in a post body parameter -- check API server for clarification.

 ### 1.2.
-Access Token Response
+Access Token
-The access token response has the following properties:
+The access token may have the following properties:
 * access_token
 * token_type: usually "bearer"
 * expires_in: duration of time the access token is granted for